glws967/CZ4010-Project-PasswordManager/README.md

 #### Amazon DynamoDB
 Developers describe Amazon DynamoDB as "Fully managed NoSQL database service".
 All data items are stored on Solid State Drives (SSDs), and are replicated across 3 Availability Zones for high availability and durability.
 #### Final selection for Cloud Storage
-The main reason we chose Google Firebase is for its Realtime Database as it enables real time syncing of data which helps when syncing data of the password vault.
+The main reason we chose Google Firebase is for its Realtime Database as enables real time syncing of data which helps when syncing data of the password vault.
 Google Firebase is also very easy to set up as compared to Amazon and there is also a lot of documentation on how to set it up.
 ## Design
 ### How we secure our Application
 #### Generation and application of Authentication key
-To generate the authentication key, we used 200,000 rounds of PBKDF2-SHA512..
+To generate the authentication key, we used 200,000 rounds of PBKDF2-SHA512.
 To authenticate when users login we use the authentication key and hash it for one more round to generate an authentication hash.
 This authentication hash will be stored in Google firebase and will be used to authenticate the login user.
 #### Encryption and Decryption of password Vault
 The password vault will store all the user accounts.
 This vault will be then stored in the cloud using Google firebase realtime database.
 The vault is encrypted using the Authentication key with AES-CBC with a 16 bytes IV.
 After the user have login successfully the encrypted vault will be retrieved from the realtime database and will be decrypted locally using the Authentication key
 #### Generate Secure random passwords